EdreesAbid/Laravel-react-api/README.md

 Steps to install the app.

-1- git clone, or download and extract it in the server.
+1- git clone, or download laravel-react-api.zip and extract it in the server.

 2- set your database configuration in .env file located in laravel-server directory.